book-cover

 5

-I counted on my fingers. . .
-One.
-Two. .
-Three. . .
+I counted on my fingers. . . .
+One. . . .
+Two. . . .
+Three. . . .
 Four. . . .
-I knew if I added my thumb to the count it would equal five, and then, and only then would I be able to go to school with my older siblings, but until then. . .
+I knew if I added my thumb to the count it would equal five, and then and only then, would I be able to go to school with my older siblings, but until then.
 My thumb sucked!
-Because turning five years old seemed like an eternity at the age of four, especially when I stood at the front door and hopelessly watched as my older brother and sisters ran off to school without me.
-After they rushed out the door, I’d run over to the kitchen window, and from up on my tippy-toes get one last glimpse of them from my high window sill view, turning the street corner on their way to school, ever so slowly, fading from view.
+Because turning five years old seemed like an eternity at the age of four, especially when I stood at the front door and hopelessly watched as they would run off to school in the mornings without me.
+After they rushed out the door, I’d run over to the kitchen window, and from up on my tippy-toes, get one last glimpse of them from my high window sill view, turning the street corner on their way to school, ever so slowly, fading from view.

 After several months of listening to my older siblings talk about all of the friends they made at school, I took it upon myself to make a new friend, too.
 Literally. . .
-One morning, after my brother and sisters were away at school, I began my quest to find my very own BFF, and when I entered the laundry room and saw a bunch of dirty clothes piled high in the hamper, spilling out onto the floor, I immediately knew that I had done just that.
-"There!
-Right there!"
-In front of me, laid a lifeless pair of blue jeans and a huge sweat shirt.
-To the non observing eye laid a bunch of dirty chothes lying on the floor, but I saw a friend, who was about to unfold, right before my very eyes.
+One morning, after my brother and sisters were away at school, I began my quest to find my very own BFF, and when I entered the laundry room, and saw a bunch of dirty clothes piled high in the hamper, spilling out onto the floor, I immediately knew I had done just that.
+There, right in front of me, laid a lifeless pair of old blue jeans and an extra-large sweat shirt.
+To the non observing eye laid a bunch of dirty laundry lying on the floor, but I saw a friend, and he was about to unfold, right before my very eyes.

 10

 . . .
-I got no response.
 I was devastated, but only mommentraily, because I immediately knew what was missing.
-I ran throughout the entire house until I finally found exactly what I was looking for.
-It was a football helmet, that my oldest brother Mitchell had left behind after he flew-the-coop, many years ago.
-I raced back into the laundry room, and topped Herman off with the helmet for his head, then greeted him once again, but only this time, with just a big-fat smile on my face, and to my delight, Herman smiled right back at me, with that huge, white, face-mask smile of his.
-Nonetheless, the immense joy I felt would soon be overshadowed.
+I ran throughout the entire house until I found exactly what I was looking for.
+A football helmet that my oldest brother Mitchell had left behind after he flew-the-coop a few years earlier.
+I raced back into the laundry room, topped Herman off with the helmet for his head, then greeted him once again, but only this time with just a big-fat smile on my face.
+And to my delight, Herman smiled right back at me, with that bright white face-mask smile of his.
+However, that eerie unsettling sound of silence loomed over me, as if I wasn't playing make-believe at all.

-And, as if right on cue, vast ominous clouds suddenly blanketed the entire sky, that cast a shawdow of darkness as far as the eye could see.
-The initial sound from the rain hitting my windshield mimicked a drummer tapping in rapid succession on a snare drum. . . . . . rat-a-tat-tat-tat
+And, as if right on cue, vast ominous clouds suddenly blanketed the morning sun on the horizon, casting a huge shawdow of darkness as far as the eye could see.
+The initial sound from the rain hitting the windshield mimicked a drummer.

-As I continued driving straight into the storm, thunderous booms followed, accompanied by the now hellaious down pouring of rain, that had my windshield wipers flapping back-and-forth, like the arms of a musical conductor who was trying to lead an orchestra that was completely out of control, and totally out of tune.
+As I continued driving into the storm, thunderous booms erupted, accompanied by a hellaious down pouring of rain that had my windshield wipers flapping back-and-forth, like the arms of a musical conductor who was trying to lead an orchestra that was completely out of control, and totally out of tune.

-The storm intensified.
-Regardless my thoughts continued riding on the long roller coaster ride.
-Up-and-down and around-and-around.
-From the present moment, to the faraway past.
-When suddenly, huge bolts of lightning created an electrical storm that exploded all around me, instantly transporting me right back again, to what seemed like a thousand years ago.
+The storm was intense, regardless, my thoughts continued down a long roller coaster ride.
+Around-and-Around and Up-and-Down, from the present moment, to the faraway past.
+When suddenly, huge bolts of lightning lit up the sky, creating an electrical storm that exploded all around me, instantly transporting me back again, to what seemed like a thousand years ago.
 "Go ahead!
-Count to four, one more time, and then see what happens!"
+Count to four one more time, then see what happens!"
 Butch, the youngest of my three older brother's, said to me.
-So when I stuck the knife into the electrical outlet, a flurry of fierce sparks violently shot out of the wall.
+And when I stuck the knife into the electrical outlet, a flurry of fierce sparks violently shot out of the wall.

 . . . . to be continued. . . .